Jane Richards Roth: Career

 Roth worked as a typist and administrative assistant in the United States Foreign Service from 1956 to 1962.
 She was stationed in Tehran, Iran from 1957 to 1959; Salisbury, Rhodesia in 1960; and Brazzaville, Republic of Congo from 1960 to 1962.

 Roth was one of the first ten women to join the Delaware bar.
 She was in private practice in Wilmington, Delaware from 1965 to 1985, with the law firm of Richards, Layton & Finger.

 Federal judicial service

 Roth was nominated by President Ronald Reagan on October 16, 1985, to a seat on the United States District Court for the District of Delaware vacated by Judge Walter King Stapleton.
 She was confirmed by the United States Senate on November 1, 1985, and received commission on November 4, 1985.
-Her service was terminated on July 22, 1991, due to elevation to the Third Circuit.
+Her service was terminated on July 22, 1991, due to elevation to the court of appeals.

 Roth was nominated by President George H. W. Bush on May 16, 1991, to a seat on the United States Court of Appeals for the Third Circuit vacated by Judge Collins J. Seitz.
 She was confirmed by the United States Senate on June 27, 1991, and received commission on July 2, 1991.
 She assumed senior status on May 31, 2006.

 Roth was inducted into the Hall of Fame of Delaware Women in 2013.